 - Small Cell Lung Cancers (SCLC): This is the most aggressive type of lung cancer rapidly growing.
 It is usually caused by cigarette smoking.
 SCLCs spread rapidly to other parts of the body and are typically discovered after spreading extensively.

 - Non-Small Cell Lung Cancers (NSCLC): It is the most common type of lung cancer.
-There are three main types of NSCLC depending on the type of cells found in the tumour.
+There are three main types of NSCLC, depending on the type of cells found in the tumor.
 They are adenocarcinomas, squamous cell carcinomas and large cell carcinomas.